mponce0/Visualize.CRAN.Downloads/README.md

 ## Usage
+The following are the main functions that can be used in the "Visualize.CRAN.Downloads" package:

+ Function  | Description
+ `processPckg`       | this is the main function that can be used specifying the package(s) name(s), as well as other options `interactivePlots`  | this function will generate the interactive plots for a given package's data `staticPlots`       | this function will generate the static plots for a given package's data

 It is possible to specify several packages at the same time, and indicate the type of outcome to be produced.